osg-htc/technology/docs/release/cut-data-release.md

 -   An account on UW CS machines (e.g. `moria`) to access UW's AFS
 -   `release-tools` scripts in your `PATH` ([GitHub](https://github.com/opensciencegrid/release-tools))
 -   `osg-build` scripts in your `PATH` (installed via OSG yum repos or [source](https://github.com/opensciencegrid/osg-build))
--   Access to the tarball repository at UNL (osgcollab@repo.opensciencegrid.org)

 Pick the Version and Revision Numbers
 -------------------------------------